WordPress is the most popular CMS (Content Management System) for websites. This is because:

 So, what is it that WordPress does so well?

-Two of its core web development benefits are:
+Two of its core web development benefits are key to its success:

-- the easy-to-use back-end interface that means anyone can manage content simply,
+- The easy-to-use back-end interface gives anyone the ability to manage content simply.

 WordPress offers two distinct web development options:

 - Choose from a WordPress pre-made page template (a theme).

 - Create a new web design from scratch.

 WordPress themes are designs that have been created by WordPress developers (among others) which act like frames for you to use.
 You simply populate it with your own content.
 There are free and premium themes to choose from, with the latter offering a little more in terms of flexibility and function.